mmillar-bolis/MDunmeris/documents/quintessence/info/index-foreword.md

 And so we pay our respects to these aspects of our deities.
 Without faith towards ALMSIVI we ourselves become sundered from the truth.
 Speak the names of Lady Almalexia, Lord Sotha Sil, and Lord Vivec with respect, with piety.
 Listen to their words and heed their laws when necessary.
 They are the cogs that reflect ourselves, to be as venerated as the truths that we honor.

 <span style="display:inline-block;padding-left:1em">&ndash;Nevyn, Proctor and Apostle of Seht</span>

 ---

+#### The Pilgrim's Way

+&emsp;[Sections][14] | [Top][13]

+To walk is to love, young pilgrims.
+We honor The Prophet through our travels.
+By walking his way, we keep the holy journey alive.

+It is the sole that keeps us in contact with Veloth.
+With each step, we sing the marching song of our forebears.
+By retracing the pattern, we strengthen the bond.

+It is with our feet that we followed Veloth.
+It was the exodus of the feet that brought us to Resdayn.
+It is our feet that now rest on the soils of Morrowind.

+<span style="display:inline-block;padding-left:4em">'Six are the guardians of Veloth, three before and they are born again, and they will test you until you have the proper tendencies of a hero.'</span>

+To walk is to love, young pilgrims.
+We honor The Three through our resolve.
+Through overcoming opposition, we grow closer to the source.
+These are the stories of the sole.
+With each step, the story grows.

+The markings on the sole may be physical or spiritual, but are always intertwined.
+Scars, scabs and blisters lead to callusing of the body, but also of the mind.
+Tattoos mark both sole and spirit.

+Each step has an effect, yet changes nothing.
+Each step is taken freely, though without choice.
+Each step tells the story that has yet to be told, the story that has already been told and the story that must be told.

+By retracing the pattern, we strengthen the bond.

+To walk is to love, young pilgrims.

+<span style="display:inline-block;padding-left:1em">&ndash;St. Rilms, the Barefooted</span>

+---

+#### Love Under Will

+&emsp;[Sections][14] | [Top][13]

+<span style="display:inline-block;padding-left:4em">'Know Love to avoid the Landfall, my brothers and sisters.'</span>

+Love is the harmony of self-interest and selflessness, when expressed or received unmindingly, that is, under will.
+We have been sundered, broken out of divinity and into the world, where mortal limits are a distraction from the freedom to truly act.

+But, when one can sustain the balance of love without conscious effort, they become ever present in the moment, unbound by time, unminding of past decisions or future questions.
+Because they are not distracted by mortal anguish, their integrity remains whole and they are free to act as is true to their nature, their divine character.

+<span style="display:inline-block;padding-left:1em">&ndash;Udrasi, Priest and Mystic</span>

+---